Bethel, MN

 None of the households in Bethel, MN reported speaking a non-English language at home as their primary shared language.
 This does not consider the potential multi-lingual nature of households, but only the primary self-reported language spoken by all members of the household.

-In 2021, there were 23.4 times more White (Non-Hispanic) residents (397 people) in Bethel, MN than any other race or ethnicity.
-There were 17 Two+ (Non-Hispanic) and 16 White (Hispanic) residents, the second and third most common ethnic groups.
+In 2024, there were 24.8 times more White (Non-Hispanic) residents (421 people) in Bethel, MN than any other race or ethnicity.
+There were 17 Asian (Non-Hispanic) and 16 Two Races Excluding Other, & Three or More Races (Non-Hispanic) residents, the second and third most common ethnic groups.

 Citizenship